kengin-games/website/_docs/tutorials/tutorial1.md

 modern 3d tools like Blender and Maya let you export your scene in `.usda` format.
-When copying the `.usda` file to the `assets/` subdirectory of the Package, don't forget to include any subdirectories which contain textures or other related files.
+When copying the `.usda` file to the `assets/` subdirectory of the Package, don't forget to include any subdirectories which contain textures or other related scene files.

 To create a new Experience in the Kengin Editor:

 - Go to the Experiences menu and select 'New Experience'.
-If you can't see this menu, make sure you have a Package open in the Editor.
+If you can't see the Experiences menu, make sure you have a Package open in the Editor.
 - Select the `.usda` file which contains your main scene data using the file picker.
-It should be in the `assets/` subdirectory.
+It should be in the `assets/` subdirectory of your Package.
+Click 'Next'
-- Give your Experience a name.
+- Give your Experience a name and click 'Next'.
 - Check the details and click 'Create'.

 You will now have an Experience in your Package.
 You can add more Experiences